What is Adaptive Software Development (ASD)?

 What are the Strengths and Weakness of Adaptive Software Development?

 - Focused on the end users, which can lead to better and more intuitive products

 - Allows for on-time and even early delivery

 - Encourages more transparency between developers and clients

 - Demands extensive user involvement, which can be difficult to facilitate

 - Integrates testing into every stage, which can add to a project’s costs

 - Emphasis on rapid iterating and continuous feedback can lead to scope creep

-Should you use Adaptive Software Development?
+Should you use ADS?

 Adaptive Software Development can be a viable methodology if your organization prioritizes rapid delivery of products and sees value in continuously evolving your offerings.
-But if you do not believe it would be feasible to secure deep involvement from your users, or you are not willing to add costly continuous testing throughout your development process, this might not be the right agile framework for you.
+However, if you do not believe it would be feasible to secure deep involvement from your users, or you are not willing to add costly continuous testing throughout your development process, this might not be the right agile framework for you.